-The question that vexes most value investors is: “How do I invest in the best tech stocks in 2019?”
-There’s more to it than just picking the top trending tech stocks.
+One question that vexes many value investors is: “How do I invest in the best tech stocks in 2020?”

-There are two key factors you need to pay attention to in order to uncover the best tech stocks.
+There are two key factors you need to pay attention to in order to uncover the best stocks in the tech sector.

-First, fundamentals fail us in the tech sector; all those typical valuation methods we learned in Finance 101 are no more than fluff when valuing tech stocks.
+First, fundamentals fail us when it comes to the tech industry; all the typical valuation methods we learned in Finance 101 are no more than fluff when valuing these stocks.

-Just look at Amazon.com, Inc. (NASDAQ:AMZN), a stock that’s trading at 59 times its earnings.
-If you were to pick a tech stock just by looking at its price-to-earnings (P/E), price-to-sales (P/S), or price-to-book (P/B) ratios, you’d sidestep AMZN stock without giving it a second look.
+Just look at Amazon.com, Inc. (NASDAQ:AMZN), a stock that’s trading at 70 times its earnings (as of this writing).
+If you were to pick a tech stock just by looking at its price-to-earnings (P/E), price-to-sales (P/S), or price-to-book (P/B) ratios, you’d likely sidestep AMZN stock without giving it a second look.

-That’s even though Amazon is the biggest e-commerce business—and one of the fastest growing companies—in the world, delivering 2,000% in returns to stockholders every 10 years!
-For me, this is one of the best tech stocks, but its price multiples would suggest otherwise.
+That’s even though Amazon is the biggest e-commerce business—and one of the fastest-growing companies of any sector—in the world, delivering about 2,000% in returns to stockholders every 10 years!
+To me, this is one of the best tech stocks, but its price multiples would suggest otherwise.

 Second, the tech sector is always in “beta,” which means it is constantly evolving.
-That’s why no single technology company maintains a lead in perpetuity.
+That’s why no single technology company maintains its lead in perpetuity.

-To understand this better, take the famous Moore’s law, which is nearly the tech-sector equivalent of Charles Darwin’s Theory of Evolution.
-Moore’s law says that the processing power of computing chips doubles every year.
+To understand this better, consider Moore’s law, which is nearly the tech-sector equivalent of Charles Darwin’s Theory of Evolution.
+Moore’s law says the processing power of computer chips doubles every year.
 Just imagine keeping up with that evolutionary pace!

-Long story short: tech companies have to flex extra muscles to stay relevant.
+Long story short: tech companies have to flex extra muscles in order to stay relevant.

 How to Select the Best Tech Stocks

-Now that you know the stock market basics, let’s cut straight to the chase.
-It’s obvious that we can’t pick the best tech stocks by using traditional valuation models.
-So, here’s how I shortlist them.
+Now that you know the stock-market basics, let’s cut to the chase.
+It’s obvious that you can’t pick the best tech stocks by using traditional valuation models.
+So here’s how I shortlist them.

 Here’s how I value profitable tech companies.

 Next, find your opportunity cost.
 If you hadn’t invested in the company, where would you have put your money?
 Five-year Treasury bonds?
-They are yielding less than 2.5% as of late.
+They have been yielding less than 1.6% as of late.

-Now ask yourself, would you settle for only 2.5% when you can make three times that return from a tech stock?
-I would pick the tech stock, which, by the way, is no hypothetical company; it’s Apple!
-And my calculation tells me that it is, hands down, one of the best tech stocks out there.
+By the way, this is no hypothetical company: it’s Apple!
+And by my calculations, it is, hands down, one of the best tech stocks out there.

-But what if the tech company is not profitable yet (and you’ll find many like that)?
+But what if the tech company is not profitable yet?

-This second method hinges on your judgment, but judgments must be based on facts.
+This second method hinges on your own judgment, but those judgments must be based on facts.
 Like fund manager Peter Lynch says, “Behind every stock is a company.
 Find out what it’s doing.”

 - The future of the industry

-Now, there are a ton of industries within the tech sector—semiconductors, IT, biotech, hardware, software, Internet, and automotive—to name a few.
-Whichever industry I pick, I like to project where it will be heading in the next five years.
-That’s exactly where its stock will be heading, too.
+Now, there are a ton of subsectors within the tech sector: semiconductors, IT, biotech, hardware, software, Internet, and automotive, to name a few.
+Whichever industry I look at, I like to project where it will be heading in the next five years.
+That’s likely where its stock will be heading, too.

 Etsy, a leader in a niche industry, is investing for future growth.
-That includes increasing its spending on marketing and product initiatives, as well as on migrating to the cloud.
+That includes increasing its spending on marketing, product initiatives, acquisitions, and migrating to the cloud.

-This is just one example.
-Any tech company can, likewise, be analyzed on the same lines.
-The best part is that this method doesn’t require very much number crunching.
+Any tech company can, likewise, be analyzed along the same lines.
+The best part is that this method doesn’t require very much number-crunching.

-Tech was once the boogeyman that scared value investors, but this boogeyman is now out of the shadows.
-Even the most traditional value investors, like the once tech-shy Warren Buffett, are on board.
+Tech was once the boogeyman that scared many value investors, but this boogeyman is now out of the shadows.
+Even the most traditional value investors, like the once-tech-shy Warren Buffett, are on board.

-The bottom line is that it’s no longer just a prophecy that the best tech stocks will be the biggest beneficiaries of 4IR.
-It’s already evident that technology companies are at the core of this revolution.
-And who wouldn’t want to be part of this “tech rush?”
+The bottom line is that it’s no longer just a prophecy that tech stocks will be the biggest beneficiaries of 4IR.
+It’s already evident that technology companies are at the core of this new industrial revolution.